 where $\mathfrak p$ is a prime of the corresponding totally real field $F$, comp.
 Rem. \ref{remarkHB}. \item M. Harris and R. Taylor \cite{HT} consider unitary similitude Shimura varieties at a prime which splits in the quadratic extension.
 In particular they consider the case of a quadratic extension of $\BQ$ of signature $(1, n-1)$ and the subgroup of a parahoric (which is not an Iwahori)

-They use Oort-Tate theory to show that the normalization of $\CS_K$ in ${\rm Sh}_{K'}$ is a regular scheme mapping by a finite flat morphism to $\CS_K$. \item T. Haines and the second-named author \cite{HR} consider the unitary similitude Shimura variety of signature $(1, n-1)$ at a prime which splits in the quadratic extension, and consider the pro-unipotent radical $K_1$ of an Iwahori $K$.
-They give a moduli problem for $\CS_{K_1}$ in terms of generators of Oort-Tate group schemes and show that $\CS_{K_1}$ is a regular scheme finite and flat over $\CS_K$. \item The Siegel case and the unitary similitude Shimura variety of general signature $(r, s)$ at a prime which splits in the quadratic extension was considered by R. Shadrach \cite{Shadrach}, by T. Haines-B. Stroh \cite{HS}, and T. Haines-Q. Li-B. Stroh in \cite{HLS}.
-In all these cases, the authors give moduli schemes in terms of Oort-Tate generators on the universal isogenies, comp. \S \ref{ss:Siegel}, \S \ref{sss:split}.
+They use Oort--Tate theory to show that the normalization of $\CS_K$ in ${\rm Sh}_{K'}$ is a regular scheme mapping by a finite flat morphism to $\CS_K$.
+A similar construction for the Klingen parahoric in the Siegel case $\GSp_4$ is considered by Genestier-Tilouine \cite{GenTi}. \item T. Haines and the second-named author \cite{HR} consider the unitary similitude Shimura variety of signature $(1, n-1)$ at a prime which splits in the quadratic extension, and consider the pro-unipotent radical $K_1$ of an Iwahori $K$.
+They give a moduli problem for $\CS_{K_1}$ in terms of generators of Oort--Tate group schemes and show that $\CS_{K_1}$ is a regular scheme finite and flat over $\CS_K$. \item The Siegel case and the unitary similitude Shimura variety of general signature $(r, s)$ at a prime which splits in the quadratic extension was considered by R. Shadrach \cite{Shadrach}, by T. Haines--B. Stroh \cite{HS}, and T. Haines--Q. Li-B. Stroh in \cite{HLS}.
+In all these cases, the authors give moduli schemes in terms of Oort--Tate generators on the universal isogenies, comp. \S \ref{ss:Siegel}, \S \ref{sss:split}.
 These authors take $S=S_\mu$ in the Siegel case, but make a different choice $S\neq S_\mu$ in the split unitary case.
 Essentially the same moduli problems were studied by G. Marazza \cite{Marazza}.
 He proves that these schemes are rarely normal and in the Siegel case not even flat over $\BZ_p$, see Remark \ref{rem:badSiegel}.

 \item The Hilbert-Siegel case for primes unramified in the corresponding totally real field is considered by S. Liu \cite{SLiu}.
 He uses a different notion of a Raynaud generator to give a moduli scheme, see Remark \ref{rem:Generators}.
 See Remark \ref{rem:HilbertSiegel} (3) for some comments on \cite{SLiu}.